SCIENCE OF SIGHT

 You are not on a playground

 Think of city streets and the open road as a battle zone… not a playground.
-Each intersection could be our last and one of the best ways to avoid this tragedy is to remember how our eyes work… the science of sight.
-Because by understanding how our eyes work we can train ourselves more effectively to be diligent.
-All the technology in the world won’t help if you focus on the wrong thing and don’t see the eminent danger coming down upon you.
+Each intersection could be our last, and one of the best ways to avoid this tragedy is to remember how our eyes work… the science of sight.
+By understanding how our eyes work, we can train ourselves more effectively to be diligent.
+All the technology in the world won’t help if you focus on the wrong things and don’t see the imminent danger coming down upon you.
 Target fixation has caused many fighter pilots to crash their planes as they become completely focused on the target.

-In short, it is up to us to know how the eye works and our shortfalls such as the misconception that bright bold Razzle Dazzle colors and patterns make vehicles easier to see.
-We should use this information wisely and train ourselves to be more observant, more diligent and, most importantly, safer.
+In short, it is up to us to understand how the eye works and our limitations and misconceptions, such as how bright, bold, and Razzle-Dazzle colors and patterns make vehicles easier to see.
+We should use this information wisely and train ourselves to be more observant, more diligent, and, most importantly, safer.

 Ride safe,